projectbank/Documentatie/README.md

 As you might see, this is not a very difficult request.
 As you may also note, no one mentions the IBAN.
 That is being generated server side.
 It is also your response, unless something went wrong.

-You can test your reqest online on websites like these: https://www.codepunker.com/tools/http-requests Make shure to add the right fields to the reqest.
+You can test your requests online on websites like these: https://www.codepunker.com/tools/http-requests Make sure to add the right fields to the request.

 #### Response